Skip to product information

 Shipping calculated at checkout.

-> This item is no longer in the catalogue, see the available documents here <
+> This item is no longer in the catalog, see available documents here <

-Photograph from the studio or Alberto Henschel himself.
-Portrait of an unidentified black man.
-6.3 cm x 10.4 cm.
-No information on date or location, but it is estimated that it was taken between 1866 and 1890.
-Excellent condition.
+• No information about the date or location, but it is estimated that it was taken between 1866 and 1890.

 Alberto Henschel was one of them.
-Born in Germany in 1827, arrived in Brazil in 1866, and died in Rio de Janeiro or São Paulo (there is a doubt among historians) in 1882.
-He is known for his photographs that documented the culture, social and economic life of the Brazil, at the end of the 19th century.
+Born in Germany in 1827, he arrived in Brazil in 1866 and died in Rio de Janeiro or São Paulo (there is some doubt among historians) in 1882.
+He is known for his photographs that documented the culture, social and economic life of Brazil in the late 19th century.
 He was also one of the first photographers to document the Amazon and its inhabitants.
-He ended up earning the title of Photographer of the Imperial House, allowing him to photograph the daily life of the Brazilian monarchy during the reign of D. Pedro II.
+He ended up earning the title of Photographer of the Imperial Household, allowing him to photograph the daily life of the Brazilian monarchy during the reign of D. Pedro II.
 He even photographed the emperor and his family.

-But in my opinion, his main contribution to the history of Brazilian photography was the photographic record of black people, slaves and free people, differentiating himself from other photographers by portraying them freely and with dignity, as people and not as objects.
+But in my opinion, his main contribution to the history of Brazilian photography was the photographic record of black people, both slaves and free people, differentiating himself from other photographers by portraying them freely and with dignity, as people and not as objects.
 This photograph is a beautiful example.

 Anyway, I admit that I have little information about this small photograph, but I hope that its aesthetics, its dignity and its author, Alberto Henschel, one of the pioneers of photography in Brazil, catch your attention as they did mine.